 5. Sore Throat

 The antiseptic and anti-inflammatory properties of lemon myrtle can help in comfortably sailing through the times when you have a sore throat.
-It can be used with honey for an immediate effect.
+It can be used with honey for immediate effect.

 Acne is a skin problem that can take a toll on your self-confidence.
 To prevent these tiny mischief mongers from ruining your confidence, treat it with the help of lemon myrtle oil.